 In the beginning, long before I knew what was to come, there was the BS period.
-This Before Surgery period began with my epilepsy diagnoses.
+This Before Surgery period began with my epilepsy diagnosis.
 This “E” word would haunt my adolescent life way before it had even begun.
 Those years filled with hundreds of “Why me?” and anger did nothing to help stop my weekly seizures.
-As I came to term with my diagnoses, I found out that it didn’t define me, but made me stronger.
+As I came to terms with my diagnosis, I found out that it didn’t define me, but made me stronger.

 In 2013, my medical team hoped undergoing a right temporal lobectomy (fancy way of saying brain surgery) would help lessen and possibly eliminate my seizures altogether.
 This AS, After Surgery, period is marked by a feeling of endless possibility.
 For three entire years, I never had an aura.
 I never had a seizure.
 I was seizure free!
 I was learning to drive.
 I was once again becoming the talkative and outgoing person I used to be.